pp-mo/ncdata/docs/userdocs/user_guide/howtos.rst

 Create an attribute
 -------------------
-To create an attribute on a dataset, group or variable, just set its values in the :prop:`ncdata.NcData.attrvals` dictionary.
+To create an attribute on a dataset, group or variable, just set its value in the :data:`ncdata.NcData.attrvals` dictionary.
 This works just like :ref:`howto_write_attr` : i.e. it makes no difference whether the attribute already exists or not.